News and events

 Events: Violence Unseen Travelling Exhibition New Dates / Edinburgh and South Lanarkshire

 Over the past decades there have been dramatic changes to public attitudes around some aspects of men’s violence against women.
 Yet domestic abuse, sexual violence and other forms of violence against women are still prevalent in Scotland today, especially for groups of women who face other forms of discrimination; women with learning disabilities, women who sell sex, lesbian, bisexual and trans (LBT) and black and minority ethnic women.

 To create Violence Unseen, Zero Tolerance and award-winning photographer Alicia Bruce have worked with groups and individuals affected by men’s violence to create photographs that explore the types of violence against women that remain unseen and unacknowledged by mainstream society.
 The photographs shine a light on the types of violence against women that still remain unacceptably hidden and better represent the constellation of women’s lived experiences.

-Our exhibition is set to travel all over Scotland in 2019 and we are thrilled to invite people to the exhibition of these photos.
+Our exhibition has been travelling all over Scotland since 2018, and we are thrilled to invite everyone to the exhibition of these photos.

 Find out more about the exhibition here.

-Please get in touch if you would like to organise an exhibition in your area with Jo Zawadzka on email@example.com.
+To organise an exhibition in your area, please get in touch with Jo Zawadzka on firstname.lastname@example.org.
 The exhibition is available free of charge, however we would really appreciate contribution towards transport costs and insurance.